13kailouis/aivideonaration/README.md

    ```bash
    npm install
    ```
 2. Create a `.env.local` file and set `GEMINI_API_KEY`.
-Placeholder footage now comes from Wikimedia Commons and is provided as video only, so no additional API keys are required.
+Placeholder footage now comes from Wikimedia Commons, Coverr, and the Internet Archive, so no additional API keys are required.
 If the landing page should redirect to another domain when starting the app, set `LAUNCH_URL` to that URL.
 3. Start the development server
    ```bash
    npm run dev